winwave/test-back/README.md

 In the table `User` there are 2 attributes: `pseudo` and `decimal_index`.
 The value in `decimal_index` is the value of `pseudo` after converted.

-To find the new pseudo available, we will find a new `decimal_index` available and convert the value found to pseudo.
+To find the new available pseudo, we will find a new available `decimal_index` and convert the value founded to pseudo.

 `AAA = 26^2 + 26 + 1 = 703` so the number minimum for `decimal_index` is 730